dylanrees/citizen-science/README.md

  * [Genspace](http://genspace.org/) - One of the oldest and most successful DIY Bio labs, located in Brooklyn, NYC.
  * [The Citizen Science Lab](http://www.thecitizensciencelab.org/) - community science lab based in Pittsburgh, PA
  * [The Community Science Initiative](http://www.communityscience.org/) - nonprofit water testing and environmental data organization in Ithaca, NY
+ * [BioCurious](http://biocurious.org/) - The first biohacking space in the world, located in Sunnyvale, CA

 ## other resources:
  * [Public Lab](https://publiclab.org/) - A DIY environmental science network